KingGenius5/Make-Chat/README.md

 # Make-Chat

-A MakeSchool spin on Slack powered by a websocket NodeJS server.
+A Make School spin on Slack powered by a websocket NodeJS server.

 ![MakeChat](MakeChatSnapshot.png)